NOOXY-research/NodeNet-Archive/README.md

 ```sh
 python3 manage.py
 ```
+### research
+Test the nerual network for finding good model etc.
 ### test
 A directory to test some function that not yet to be added to mainline.
-Or test the ANN etc.
 ## Gallery
 ![alt text](https://github.com/magneticchen/node_project/raw/master/research/gallery/train.png)
 Input layer 8, Output layer 8.
 Training Graph.